 What happens if the test finds an abnormality?

 If an abnormality is found, it does not necessarily mean that you have cancer.
 Small nodules and other abnormalities are found in about 1 in 5 LDCT scans.
 Most of these do not turn out to be cancer.
 You may require additional testing (which is covered by Medicare, Medicaid and most insurances).
-A Missouri Baptist team professional will discuss your next steps with you and answer any questions you may have.
+A member of your Missouri Baptist care team will discuss your next steps with you and answer any questions you may have.

 What happens if cancer is found?

-If cancer is found, your team will work with you and your primary care physician on a treatment plan.
-If you don’t have a primary care physician, our Nurse Navigator can help you choose a provider.
+If cancer is found, a member of your Missouri Baptist care team will work with you and your physician on a treatment plan.

 Cancer Care at Missouri Baptist